 APEM’s staff includes nationally and internationally known scientists involved in creating identification guides and risk assessments.

-They have been instrumental in first identifying several marine and freshwater INNS new to the UK, including demon shrimp (Dikerogammarus haemobaphes), migrant prawn (Palaemon macrodactylus), the polychaete worm (Hypania invalida), and quagga mussel (Dreissena rostriformis), as well as publicising their presence and producing identification materials.
+They have been instrumental in first identifying several marine and freshwater invasive non-native species new to the UK, including demon shrimp (Dikerogammarus haemobaphes), migrant prawn (Palaemon macrodactylus), the polychaete worm (Hypania invalida), and quagga mussel (Dreissena rostriformis), as well as publicising their presence and producing identification materials.

 Survey and monitoring

 APEM’s specialists have an in-depth understanding of the methods required to ensure effective surveys of different species, and have applied these extensively in recent years.
-These include type-specific and novel methods such as aerial and bathymetric remote sensing of macrophyte coverage and the use of photography to assess the presence of encrusting marine INNS.
+These include type-specific and novel methods such as aerial and bathymetric remote sensing of macrophyte coverage and the use of photography to assess the presence of encrusting marine invasive non-native species.